-- Is green bean casserole vegan? – Your average recipe is usually made with canned cream of mushroom soup which contains dairy so make sure to always check the ingredient list if going that route.
-This homemade from scratch recipe however is definitely vegan, good for you and will blow your top off.
+- Is green bean casserole usually vegan? – Your average recipe is usually made with canned cream of mushroom soup which contains dairy so make sure to always check the ingredient list if going that route.
+This homemade from scratch recipe however is totally legit and 100% plant-based, good for you and will blow your top off.

 - Why is my casserole runny? – This usually happens when the mushroom gravy is too thin.
-This often means the gravy wasn’t cooked long enough or there wasn’t enough thickener added.
+This often means the gravy wasn’t cooked long enough or there wasn’t enough thickener added, you will not have this problem with this recipe .

-- Can I make this casserole ahead of time? – Absolutely!
-You can prepare it the night before, but only add the crispy onions on top before reheating in the oven at 350”F for about 25 to 30 minutes until hot in the center or golden brown on top.
+- Make Ahead – You can prepare the casserole the night before, but only add the crispy onions on top before reheating in the oven at 350”F for about 25 to 30 minutes until hot in the center or golden brown on top.

 - Cast iron skillet substitute – You can switch and use a regular stoneware casserole instead, no problem.

 Vegan Side Dishes